haxorof/ansible-role-docker-ce/README.md

 docker_enable_ce_edge: false
 # Always ensure latest version of Docker CE
 docker_latest_version: true
+# Docker package to install.
+Change this if you want a specific version of Docker
+docker_pkg_name: docker-ce
 # If below variable is set to true it will remove older Docker installation before Docker CE.
 docker_remove_pre_ce: false
 ```